natalieagus/50002/docs/usefulresources.md

 ### Beta Assembler and Emulator

-[A CSD senior from batch of 2024 wrote an emulator for Beta ISA](https://github.com/aleextw/beta_tui/tree/master).
+[Alex, A CSD senior from batch of 2024 wrote an emulator for Beta ISA](https://github.com/aleextw/beta_tui/tree/master).
 If creating your own ISA for the 1D project, you may use this as a starter for extending and defining your own opcodes.
 You can also modify this code to output the machine language of your Beta program to be pasted into your Lucid/Verilog file.

 He also wrote an assembler so that you can get the assembled machine language to be copied to your Lucid file conveniently.
 [We publish his assembler repository here](https://github.com/natalieagus/beta-assembler).